sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

     }
     ```

-    > [!NOTE]
-    >     The `azureMediaServicesArmId` value is the **Resource Id** from the Media Services properties page.

 1. Save the changes.

 ## Create the Azure IoT Edge gateway device

-The security and safety video analytics application includes a **Lva Edge Object Detector** device template and a **Lva Edge Motion Detection** device template.
+The security and safety video analytics application includes a **LVA Edge Object Detector** device template and a **LVA Edge Motion Detection** device template.
 In this section you create a gateway device template using the deployment manifest, and add the gateway device to your IoT Central application.

-### Create a device template for the Lva Edge Gateway
+### Create a device template for the LVA Edge Gateway

-To import the deployment manifest and create the **Lva Edge Gateway** device template:
+To import the deployment manifest and create the **LVA Edge Gateway** device template:

 1. In your IoT Central application, navigate to **Device Templates**, and select **+ New**.

 1. On the **Select template type** page, select the **Azure IoT Edge** tile.
 Then select **Next: Customize**.

-1. On the **Upload an Azure IoT Edge deployment manifest** page, enter *Lva Edge Gateway* as the template name, and check **Gateway device with downstream devices**.
+1. On the **Upload an Azure IoT Edge deployment manifest** page, enter *LVA Edge Gateway* as the template name, and check **Gateway device with downstream devices**.

-    Do not browse for the deployment manifest yet.
+    Don't browse for the deployment manifest yet.
 If you do, the deployment wizard expects an interface for each module, but you only need to expose the interface for the **LvaEdgeGatewayModule**.
 You upload the manifest in a later step.

     :::image type="content" source="./media/tutorial-public-safety-create-app/upload-deployment-manifest.png" alt-text="Do not upload deployment manifest":::